TechWizTime/moonlight-retropie/README.md

 # moonlight-retropie
 The Install &amp; Setup Script for Moonlight within RetroPie 4.2+ from **TechWizTime**

 This script will install the Steam Streaming application Moonlight on your Raspberry Pi.
-I highly recommend using the latest version of RetroPie (currently at 4.2).
+I highly recommend using the latest version of RetroPie (currently at 4.3).

 ## What does this do
 This script currently will do the following:
 - Install Moonlight
-- Create a Controller Map
 - Create Launch Scripts for 720p 30fps, 720p 60ps, 1080p 30fps, 1080p 60fps
 - Pair With GameStream on PC
 - Setup a Steam Menu in RetroPie